lynnyk821/disc-ai-integrated-platform/README.md

 ## 📖 Overview

-This application helps you visualize, compare, and analyze team members' behavioral profiles based on their DISC assessment scores.
-It's built as a full-stack solution with a powerful backend, a planned frontend, and integrated AI capabilities to provide actionable insights.
+This application helps visualize, compare, and analyze team members' behavioral profiles based on their DISC assessment scores.
+It is designed as a full-stack solution with:

+-- A powerful Spring Boot backend
+-- A planned React frontend
+-- Integrated AI capabilities for insights

+Integrated AI capabilities for insights
 ## 🎯 Key Features

-- **Data Upload**: Easily upload and parse DISC assessment data from CSV or Excel files.
+- **Data Upload**: Upload DISC assessment data from CSV or Excel files.
+   - **Excel** → full employee information
+   - **CSV** → lightweight chart data
 - **Interactive Visualization**: Plot employees on a Cartesian DISC chart to see their behavioral tendencies at a glance.
 - **Employee Comparison**: Select and compare multiple employees to analyze their behavioral profiles and potential synergies or conflicts.
 - **AI Chatbot**: Get AI-powered insights by asking natural language questions about your team's dynamics.